 The Applicant will need to fill out an Income Recertification Form.
-A pay raise, job loss, overtime, family size or composition would all be considered a significant change.
 If the updated household income changes the LMI status (LMI, non-LMI, above 120%), the Program will require a more recent tax return or may allow the Applicant to provide additional information such as pay stubs or other proof of income to verify the change if a more recent tax return is not available.
-Acceptable supporting documentation is listed in the table above.
+Acceptable supporting documentation is listed in the "Required Eligibility Documents" section.

 The Income Recertification Form is current for one year from the date the Applicant signs it.
 A new Household Income Certification Form will also be required if the Applicant's income determination changes at all prior to the Program Award.